 For the first time in two decades, the number of children involved in child labor has risen.
-An alarming new report, published by the International Labour Organization and UNICEF, estimates that numbers have risen to 160 million worldwide—an increase of 8.4 million children in just four years.
+An alarming report, published in 2021 by the International Labour Organization and UNICEF, estimates that numbers have risen to 160 million worldwide—an increase of 8.4 million children in just four years.
 An additional nine million children are also thought to be at risk due to the impacts of COVID-19, which saw schools shut down around the globe.
 What has not changed is that the vast majority of these children work in agriculture.

 Not all child work on farms is harmful.
 In fact, safe and age-appropriate tasks—out of school hours—on a parent’s farm can be a great way for children to earn pocket money and gain important skills.
 The line is crossed, however, when children perform hazardous work that is likely to harm their health or limit their education.
 For example, in the cocoa sector, children are often given strenuous jobs, such as gathering and breaking cocoa pods, carrying water, and carting heavy loads.